hsmalley/velvet-chains-ttrpg/obsidian-templates/map.md

 ---

-## 🎭 Drama of Discovery
+## 🎭 Hope of Discovery

-When do explorers earn Drama Points on this route?
+When do explorers earn Hope dice or Advantage on this route?
-Describe visual or sensory crescendos tied to success or failure.
+Describe visual or sensory crescendos tied to success, mixed results, or Danger spikes.

 ---